byronpendason/byronpendason.github.io/young_penda.md

 "My thoughts exactly!" snarled Wāse, and he charged Penda.

-Penda side stepped the ettin, bringing his seax down onto the monster's back.
-Wāse bellowed out in pain.
+Penda side stepped the ettin, bringing his seax down into the monster's back.
+Wāse bellowed out in pain as slime-like blood oozed from the wound.

 "Are you going to once again flee as a coward when wounded?"
 Penda asked.